 By Jyoti Verma

-The Monkey and the Crocodile – NCERT Class 6 English A Pact With The Sun book Lesson 6 detailed explanation of the lesson along with the meanings of difficult words.
-All the exercises and Question Answers given at the back of the lesson have been covered.
+The Monkey and the Crocodile – Here is the Class 6 English A Pact With The Sun Book Lesson 5 – The Monkey and the Crocodile Summary and Detailed explanation of the poem along with meanings of difficult words.

 Introduction to The Monkey and the Crocodile